 Sydney NSW 2000, Australia

-Matthew Abbott is a documentary photographer based in Sydney.
-He is widely recognised for covering social and political issues that define Australia.
+Abbott is a documentary photographer based in Sydney and is widely recognised for covering social and political issues that define Australia.
 He studied International Photojournalism at the Danish School of Journalism and completed a Masters of Studio Arts at Sydney University.
 He is a current member of the Oculi collective, Australia’s leading cooperative of photographic artists.